 Board member, Dr Abby Bloom

 Abby Bloom MPH PhD FAICD is an experienced Company Director.
 She previously had a successful career as a senior executive and corporate advisor in healthcare and health financing, utilities, infrastructure, education, insurance and ageing.

 She is a graduate of Yale and Sydney universities, and is Adjunct Professor, Sydney Medical School, Menzies Centre for Health Policy.

-Dr Bloom is currently a director of Sydney Water Corporation and the Sydney Children’s Hospital Network, as well as the State Insurance Regulatory Authority (SIRA).
+Dr Bloom is currently a director of Sydney Water Corporation and the Sydney Children’s Hospitals Network, as well as the State Insurance Regulatory Authority (SIRA).
 She is also a director of The Longevity Innovation Hub, and is a member of the Advisory Boards of Griffith University Enterprise and the digital company ID Exchange.

 Board member, Dr Graeme Innes, AM